Our Story

 Meet The Chairman

-The mainstream business industry took notice, putting Calvin on the 2006 ‘billionaires’ issue of Forbes magazine.
-Calvin has also appeared on People magazine’s list of the 50 most eligible bachelors and has been profiled on MTV Cribs and VH1’s The Fabulous Life Of….
+The mainstream business industry took notice, landing Calvin on the 2006 ‘billionaires’ issue of Forbes magazine.
+Calvin also appeared on People magazine’s list of the 50 most eligible bachelors and was profiled on MTV Cribs and VH1’s The Fabulous Life Of….

-In 2007, Calvin stepped down from an active role in the online gambling business but kept the rights to the Bodog brand, which he then licensed to other companies in different countries around the globe.
-A few years later, Calvin launched CalvinAyre.com, a gaming industry news site that has become a hub for industry professionals.
+In 2007, Calvin stepped down from an active role in the online gambling business but retained the rights to the Bodog brand, which he licensed to other companies in countries around the globe.
+A few years later, Calvin launched CalvinAyre.com, a gaming sector news site that became a hub for industry professionals.

 In 2017, the Halo Foundation chose to honor Calvin Ayre with their Philanthropist of the Year award in recognition of his years of generous support for local causes, including donating badly needed medical equipment, furthering local students’ education and assisting relief and rebuilding operations in the wake of 2017’s devastating Hurricane Irma.

-As he has proven throughout his life, whether it be in northern Canada or an island in paradise, Calvin Ayre is always on course for new heights — making a positive impact on individuals and communities as he rises.
+As he has proven throughout his life, whether it be in rural northern Canada or on an island in a tropical paradise, Calvin Ayre is always on course for new heights — making a positive impact on individuals and communities as he rises.